-39. Right to Extend Term.
+40. Right to Extend Term.
 Tenant shall have the right to extend the Term of this Lease upon the following terms and conditions:

-(a) Extension Right.
-Subject to the superior rights of Nektar Therapeutics, Inc. and subject to the terms of this Section 39(a), Tenant shall have 1 right (the "Extension Right") to extend the term of this Lease for 60 months (the "Extension Term") on the same terms and conditions as this Lease (other than with respect to Base Rent and the Improvement Allowance) by giving Landlord written notice of its election to exercise the Extension Right at least 9 months prior to the expiration of the Base Term of this Lease.
+(a) Extension Rights.
+Tenant shall have 2 consecutive rights (each, an "Extension Right") to extend the term of this Lease for 5 years each (each, an "Extension Term") on the same terms and conditions as this Lease (other than with respect to Base Rent and the Work Letter) by giving Landlord written notice of its election to exercise each Extension Right at least 12 months prior, and no earlier than 15 months prior, to the expiration of the Base Term of this Lease or the expiration of any prior Extension Term.